 Committee members had a robust discussion about the differences between the various irrigated area analyses and the data from the water service systems.

+Angela indicated that she would distribute a memo describing the methods.

+Squaxin Island Tribe and WDFW woiuld like to see the memo before deciding

+Squaxin Island Tribe noted that either ‘b’ or ‘c’ use methods that mirror standard methods to deal with data.
+Both are very similar, and are reasonable approaches.

+Squaxin Island Tribe and WDFW suggested that ‘d’ could be used as part of the safety factor.

 Some members felt that the water system service method provided the most realistic estimate because the method employs actual water use data.

 Concerns were raised that certain irrigated area analyses were overly conservative and would lead to similarly conservative offset targets.

-HDR noted that the 95% upper confidence interval method is overly conservative.
+HDR noted that the 95% upper confidence interval method is probablyconservative.

 Some committee members expressed an interest and desire to select a method to serve as the consumptive use estimate and shift the focust to in-depth project discussions.

-Ultimately, the committee tentatively agreed to select the irrigated area analysis method with the 0-acre replacement as the primary working number, and carry forward the 95% upper confidence interval method and the water system service method as additional working numbers to serve as points of comparison.
+Ultimately, the committee chose to select the irrigated area analysis method with the 0-acre replacement as the primary working number, and carry forward the 95% upper confidence interval method and the water system service method as additional working numbers to serve as points of comparison.

 This will be confirmed during the February committee meeting, after committee members have had an opportunity to review the memo from HDR and GeoEngineers detailing their irrigated area analysis comparison study.